-Ahrenkiel Tankers is a technical ship management company located in Hamburg, Germany, managing the fleet of selected customers.
+Ahrenkiel Tankers is a technical ship management company and subsidiary of Ahrenkiel Steamship located in Hamburg, Germany, managing the fleet of selected customers.
 Our focus is on oil, product, chemical and gas tankers.
 As a company that is part of the MPC Capital Group, we offer our customers crew and commercial management via our partners, as well as investment management and access to the financial market via the MPC Capital Group.

 Our company is based on a foundation of innovation and tradition.
 As a modern and future-oriented shipping company, we build upon the decades of experience of our three founding companies.
 Our employees and their expertise are our most valuable asset.

 We value our people and encourage innovative thinking at sea and onshore.
 Together we continually strive to supply efficient and high-quality ship management services to our customers.